zaksabeast/PokemonRNGGuides/guides/oras/en/tid-rng.md

   - This information can be manually imputed
 - Press "Calculate" in the main window to receive a list of possible frames that you can RNG for.
 - Increase or decrease range as needed.
-- If the target frame is too high or the tid/sid/tsv combo is not possible on your seed then reboot the system to start over with a different seed
+- If the target frame is too high or the TID/SID/TSV combination is not possible on your seed then reboot the system to start over with a different seed
 	- Rosalina can quickly reboot the system by pressing `L+down+select` and selecting the reboot option

 ``` Note: Soft reseting the game will hard lock the system!```